seekrcentral/seekr2/docs/installation.rst

 program "nvcc" will exist in your CUDA installation, and might be discoverable by typing ``which nvcc``.

-Next, install the necessary programs and packages into Conda.
+Next, install the necessary programs and packages into Mamba/Conda.
+(Replace "conda" with "mamba" wherever necessary)

 ``conda install numpy scipy netcdf4 mpi4py swig``